Self Assessment Cycle

-If there is an enquiry you will first receive a direct letter from HMRC, if you have a registered accountant as your agent they will also receive a copy of the letter and will be able to help and advise accordingly.
+If there is an enquiry you will first receive a direct letter from HMRC, if you have a registered accountant as your agent they will also receive a copy of the letter and will be able to manage your accounts and tax.

 How We Can Help

-If you live anywhere in the Merseyside or North-West area we can assist with preparation and submission of your Personal Tax Return- helping with what you need to declare and what you are entitled to claim back.
+If you are based in Liverpool or the North-West area, we can assist with the preparation and submission of your Personal Tax Return- helping with what you need to declare and what you are entitled to claim back.

-We can also provide links to make on-line payments and help confirm that the tax you will be paying is exactly correct, or if you are lucky enough to be receiving a refund ensure that all the money owed to you is repaid.
+Our accountants can also assist with providing links to make online payments and help confirm that the tax you will be paying is exactly correct, or if you are lucky enough to be receiving a refund ensure that all the money owed to you is repaid.

 You are guided on the best way to structure your business and trading to complement your personal tax situation, based upon the latest legislation and best advice to optimise your position.
 You are advised on the pros and cons of being a sole trader, entering a partnership, forming a limited company or for some, working within the Construction Industry Scheme (CIS).
 You can then make an informed choice, knowing your best interests are being taken care of, safe in the knowledge your tax returns will be prepared accordingly.

-After sign-up, we will guarantee to stop any penalties from accruing further and getting out of hand.
+After signing up, we will guarantee to stop any penalties from accruing further and we will also make you tax efficient.